 You know that saying, “How do you expect people to love you when you don’t love yourself?”
-Or I don’t know, something along those lines.
-I don’t remember it being quite so harsh, as I’m sure I’ve seen that saying on several get-well sites.
+Or I don’t know, something along those lines, though perhaps not quite so harsh, as I’m sure I’ve seen that saying on several get-well sites.

 Well, that’s how I’m feeling about my own characters.
 I have talked about this before in this other post.
 Before that, I also mentioned being bored of my own story.
 I have taken a break from my story for several weeks, and I am now gearing up for next month’s Camp NaNoWriMo.
 I have dusted off my notes, and once again, refactored the plot.
 I spruced up the characters.
 I have read and reviewed three writing books.

 Someone at work brought this up during lunch, and I read it after my break.
 I’m more on the ML/Big Data side of things, but as an aspiring writer, I can very, very much attest to the frustrations of NLPers.
 I’m glad someone finally called out the academic trend of “over-selling” especially when it pertains to deep learning, which is a buzzword that receives a lot of hype these days.

 I think the problem definitely starts in academia and the sense of competitiveness there, but I also wish that tech journalism was better.
 I remember reading this paper on using neural networks to separate the content and style of a piece of artwork; some articles that responded to this were so excited that they even deemed human artists obsolete.
 Or perhaps it wasn’t excitement so much as fear of the impending AI apocalypse. *sigh* I just wish for a more honest, more grounded coverage of what’s going on in the computer science community instead of the super-hyped up things we currently get both from the media and educational institutions.